Military parade: Armenia

 In recent years, national military parades have included drill units and military bands performing exhibition drill for the guests before the parade concludes.

 Armenian military parades have garnered notable controversy.
 The 1996 parade coincided with the presidential election, which would take place the day after, which resulted in many opposition figures charging President Levon Ter-Petrosyan, who was in attendance, with putting on a show of force to his opposition and particularly supporters of his opponent Vazgen Manukyan.
 Another controversial aspect was censorship, an example of this being in 1994, when Ruben Satyan (editor-in-chief of the Russian language newspaper Vremya) reported that one Armenian general was wearing non-regulation trousers with sewn red stripes on pants intended for a private, a report which resulted in Satyan being summoned to the local military prosecutor's office, who warned him to never do a report like this again, particularly saying that "It's good you're not 45, otherwise, I'd have you sent to fight in Karabakh".

 Azerbaijan

 The semi-annual parade on the Day of the Armed Forces of Azerbaijan, 26 June, is one of the biggest in the Commonwealth of Independent States, held every 3 to 5 years at the Azadliq Square, Baku, honoring the many Azerbaijanis who served faithful under the colours as part of her armed forces.
 The forces on parade are assembled based on a mix of the Turkish and Russian parade formation.

-A special victory parade was held on that square on 10 December 2020 to mark the Azeri victory in the 2020 Nagorno-Karabakh war.
+A special victory parade was held on that same square on 10 December 2020 to mark the Azeri victory in the 2020 Nagorno-Karabakh war.

-Alongside the semi annual parades celebration marches and occasional parades are held on the following:
+Alongside the semi-annual parades, celebration marches and occasional parades are held on the following: